 The time commitments for facilitation team members include:

-- Attending additional online training prior to arriving on-site.
+- Attending mandatory online training prior to the institute.

 - Attending all daily facilitator wrap-up meetings.